-To pay with a credit card, you must complete Form G-1450, Authorization for Credit Card Transactions, and submit it with your N-400.
+To pay with a credit card, you must complete Form G-1450: Authorization for Credit Card Transactions, and submit it with your N-400.
 Be sure to authorize USCIS to charge you for all of the necessary filing and biometrics fees when you fill out this form.
-You can read more about payment instructions on USCIS’ website.
+You can read more about payment instructions on the USCIS website.

-Naturalized Citizens enjoy many immigration benefits, but becoming a citizen through Naturalization can be expensive.
-Don't worry, though - there are several things you can do to help you afford your citizenship filing fees.
-Check out the seven options below for a few examples.
+Naturalized citizens enjoy many immigration benefits, but becoming a citizen through naturalization can be expensive.
+Don't worry, though.
+There are several things you can do to help you afford your citizenship filing fees.
+Below are a few examples.

-If you are a lower-income applicant, a fee waiver from USCIS may be an option for you.
+If you are a lower-income applicant you may be able to get a fee waiver from USCIS.
 If you are approved for a USCIS fee waiver, you will pay $0 in application fees.

 If you belong to a church or other faith group, it could be useful to ask them for help in paying your fees.
 Many are often happy to help.
 There are also a number of government-funded organizations that help immigrants handle the costs of immigration.
-USCIS has a full list of organizations that help immigrants on their website.
+USCIS has a full list of organizations that help immigrants.

 Your friends and family are a front-seat audience for how immigration affects your life.
 You could benefit from asking for their financial support in paying your filing fees.
 Having this as a request on a birthday wishlist or something similar is a creative example of how you could go about asking for help.

 Crowdfunding sites are increasingly popular and for good reason.
-Although it might feel a bit awkward at first, many immigrants successfully crowdfund their applications - and you can follow their lead!
+Although it might feel a bit awkward at first, many immigrants successfully crowdfund their— and you can follow their lead!
 You can start a crowdfunding campaign for free on a site like GoFundMe.
 Through the campaign, you can share your immigration story with both friends and family, as well as people outside your immediate network.